navatarx/moode-audio-automation/README.md

 ![flows](https://user-images.githubusercontent.com/100039669/154813898-5ebf3ce6-1137-4bbc-8c44-d57fa7b39e66.png)

-In order to create these flows you need the following in your node-red:
+In order to create these flows, you need the following in your node-red:

 - amazon-echo-hub, running on port 8980 (need to installed to your node-red):
 - 3 amazon-echo-device (also need to installed to node-red).
 Only thing you have to be careful is the name (that's how you will call them from Alexa).